erikyoung/IeltsLearningPlatform/README.md

 #### Task

-There are two types of writing task in a IELTS Exam
+There are two types of writing task in a IELTS Exam Task 1:
     - Summarize, describe or explain a table, graph, chart or diagram in at least 150 words
     - Letter writing task of at least 150 words

+ Task 2:
     - Short essay task of at least 250 words

+* [ ] There are a library of tasks in the system and User can get them randomly via a Task Generator.
-* [ ] User can create/edit/delete their own task before publish it.
+* [ ] User can create their own task.
 * [ ] If the task is type 1, User can upload an image file of the table, graph, chart or diagram.
-* [ ] User can publish their task for other students to submit their writing.
-* [ ] User can see all published task and start writing then submit it.

 #### Writing

+* [ ] User can send the writing to another teachers and ask for correcting.
+* [ ] Teacher can accept or decline the request.
-* [ ] User can submit the writing of their own task.
+* [ ] User can publish their writing to be seen by all of the teachers
+* [ ] Teachers who see the published writing can send User a message asking for correcting job.
-* [ ] By submitting a writing, User can choose public (all others can read it) or private (only who wrote it and the owner of the task can read it)
+* [ ] User can accept or decline the request of teachers.
-* [ ] By submitting a writing User can also choose "Ask for help" so that other User can give an offer to correct the writing.
-A writing with "Ask for help" status is automatically public writing.
-* [ ] Before submitting a writing, User can save it as a draft, and only he/she can see it.

-#### Offer
+#### Deal

-* [ ] Teachers can offer a price (an amount of coin) to correct the writing with status "Ask for help".
-* [ ] Student who wrote it can see the profile of the teachers who offer him an price, including how many jobs the teacher has done, rating from the students who worked with the teacher.
+* [ ] Student can see the profile of the teachers including how many jobs the teacher has done, rating from the students who worked with the teacher.
 * [ ] Student can choose a teacher for helping him to correct his writing if his account has enough coin to pay for the teacher.

 #### Correcting